mattbertolini/liquibase-slf4j/README.md

 ```

 ## Bugs
 Please report any bugs in the issue tracker above.
-Please be as detailed as possible in your report so I can create
+Please be as detailed as possible in the report, so I can create
 unit tests to verify the problem is fixed.

 ## Release Notes